wj331/tp/docs/DeveloperGuide.md

 * **Alternative 2:** An additional Index field of the Patients Index is to be given, followed by his/her Appointment to edit
     * Pros: Appointment to be edited is specified to the specific Patient index input
     * Cons: Harder for the user to visualise which Appointment he is going to edit

+### View Available Timeslots feature

+#### Implementation

+The view available timeslots mechanism is facilitated by the `UniqueTimeslotList` class.
+A `view` command input takes in a date and displays all available timeslots for that date.
+This is mainly used by users to identify available timeslots in an instant which they can use to book appointments on.

+After receiving the users input, the `ViewAvailableCommandParser` parses the given input to return a `ViewAvailableCommand` instance which will then be executed.

+**Note:** If the date provided is invalid (non-existent date (eg 31-02-2024), or any date that has past)), the command will fail.

+#### Design considerations:

+**Aspect: What Timeslots will be added:**

+* **Alternative 1 (current choice):** Loop through all appointments in the appointment list and only add timeslots which are available
+    * Pros: Allows to retrieve the latest appointments and add available timeslots accurately
+    * Cons: Increased coupling between timeslots and appointment

+* **Alternative 2:** Add the time from appointments directly without any timeslot
+    * Pros: Easier to implement as we only need to get time from appointment directly
+    * Cons: Harder for user to visualise exactly which timeslot is available and can be used to book appointments

 ## **Planned enhancements**